imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 2. `envmone` **TODO reference** **TODO version etc**
 3. `openethereum` **TODO reference** **TODO version etc**

-all running on the same, but unspecified hardware (to be rectified and accounted for in Stage II).
+all running on the same but unspecified hardware (to be rectified in Stage II).

 Each measurement was performed in a sequence of N (`sampleSize`) runs within the same OS process and such sequences were repeated M times, each time bringing up a new OS process.